Remember team assignments in school? I do. I was that kid that did all the work while the others goofed off.

-In school, we learn, work, and are graded individually.
+Despite the occasional team project, in school, we learn, work, and are graded individually.

 Work is a solo sport too.
 We are hired and promoted, honored and recognized, for our individual skills and accomplishments.

+But no matter how smart and accomplished, there's ony so much one person can do alone.
 A Deloitte survey of 245 C-level executives showed that 65% identified collaboration as a crucial workplace skill.
 But only 14% were satisfied with their company’s current ability to work well together.
 And that was before the pandemic sent many people home to work remotely, some for good.